High Prices For Orphan Drugs Strain Families And Insurers

 "We're not going to not treat Luke, but we're also never going to be able to pay these bills," she said.
 "It was almost laughable."

-Much of the drug's early development costs were paid for by the National Institutes of Health, according to a 1992 report from the congressional Office of Technology Assessment.
+Much of the drug's early development cost was paid for by the National Institutes of Health, according to a 1992 report from the congressional Office of Technology Assessment.
 The report notes that Genzyme spent about $29.4 million on R&D for the early version of the drug, Ceredase.
 The company quickly recovered those costs.
 Ceredase launched with a nearly $300,000 price tag in 1991 as one of the most expensive drugs in the world.
 Cerezyme, a genetically engineered successor, came to market in 1994.
 French pharmaceutical giant Sanofi-Aventis acquired Genzyme for $20.1 billion in 2011.

 Sanofi Genzyme declined multiple requests for interviews.
 In an email, company spokeswoman Lisa Clemence said the company has raised the price of Cerezyme slightly since it launched and that relative to inflation, it is 33 percent less expensive today than 22 years ago.
 Asked how drug prices are set, Clemence emailed that it is "determined by the clinical value they provide to patients and the rarity of the disease they treat."